Chair Yoga for Stress in Dementia

 Time Frame: Baseline, 8-weeks

-Using an 8-week single arm pilot trial, assess the effects of chair yoga on perceived stress in patients and caregivers, using the PSS.
+The 8-week randomized controlled trial (RCT) of the virtual chair yoga treatment versus the waitlist control group will assess the effects of the virtual chair yoga on perceived stress in older adults and caregivers, using the PSS.

-Hypothesis: Following participation in an 8-week gentle chair yoga program, patients with dementia and their caregivers will report lower perceived stress, as measured by the Perceived Stress Scale (PSS)
+Hypothesis: Following participation in an 8-week RCT of the virtual chair yoga program, older adults with dementia and their caregivers will report lower perceived stress, as measured by the Perceived Stress Scale (PSS) compared to the waitlist control group.

 Baseline, 8-weeks